‘Violence Elsewhere’: Imagining Violence Outside Germany Since 9/11

-We are excited to call a second time for abstracts for this conference – the culmination of the two-year research project: ‘Violence Elsewhere’: Imagining Violence Outside Germany since 1945, funded by the German Academic Exchange Service.
+We are excited to call for abstracts for this conference – the culmination of the two-year research project: ‘Violence Elsewhere’: Imagining Violence Outside Germany since 1945, funded by the German Academic Exchange Service.

 From imagining insurgent violence in Syria to reflections on the mobilisation of the Bundeswehr abroad, constructions of violence committed outside the country’s borders hold a particular significance in contemporary Germany.
 Enquiry into that significance matters globally, because we live in a world in which ideas, discourses and images of violence proliferate and circulate transnationally in unprecedented ways.
 However, because of Germany’s particular history of violence and war in the twentieth century, imagining, representing and perpetrating violence since 1945 in German culture has been especially fraught.
 The German case, therefore, demands particular and distinctive attention.
 We propose that ‘violence elsewhere’ – that is, constructions in recent German culture of violence taking place in distant, imagined or temporally distinct times and places – offers a stage where violence can become imaginable, representable and doable.